annahake/HIVIA_TOOL/README.md

   + ethnicity
   + phylogeny

-The modelling is performed with the script `./scripts/modeling/fit_glmm.R`.
+The modeling is performed with the script `./scripts/modeling/fit_glmm.R`.
 The computation of the adaptation score is performed in the script `./scripts/eval/compute_adaptation.R.` The call for fitting the HLA model using Bayesian GLMM is the following:
 ```